thelonelyvulpes/rusty-bolt-stub/README.md

 Todos:
-- Fix end of script crashing the server
 - Fix interrupts not cancelling properly
 - Create a global state object for an actor(required for python, and auto track things across connections)
 - Bring python in.